Dan Chiasson

 Poet and critic.

-I write poems when I am able; I write reviews and essays the rest of the time.
+I write poems when I am able; I write other stuff the rest of the time.
 I have been a regular contributor to The New Yorker since 2000.
-I also write regularly about poetry, art, and popular music for The New York Review of Books.
-I have published six books, most recently The Math Campers (2020).
-My next project is a book about my hometown and the role it played in shaping the ideas and career of Bernie Sanders: Bernie for Burlington: A Biography of his Rise in a Changing Vermont, 1968-1991 (Pantheon, 2025).
+I also write regularly about poetry, politics, art, and popular music for The New York Review of Books.
+I have published six books, most recently The Math Campers (Alfred A. Knopf, 2020).
+My next project is a book about my hometown and the role it played in shaping the ideas and career of Bernie Sanders: Bernie for Burlington: Politics and Change in One American Place (Alfred A. Knopf, 2026).
 I enjoy teaching poetry of all periods, with an emphasis on recent American poets.

 Education